 Jim O'Shaughnessy offers his thoughts on our Enhanced Dividend strategy and the importance on focusing on the long-term when investing.

-Though U.S. stocks with high dividend yields have become very popular with individual and professional investors, OSAM makes the case for shareholder yield, a factor the Research Team has long advocated that has provided considerably stronger returns for U.S. stocks for more than 80 years.
+Though U.S. stocks with high dividend yields have become very popular with individual and professional investors, OSAM makes the case for shareholder yield, a factor the Research Team has long advocated, which has provided strong returns for U.S. stocks for more than 80 years.
 Shareholder yield is the sum

 of a company’s dividend yield plus its buyback yield (the percentage of shares outstanding that have been repurchased or issued over the last year).